-Paradise for shopaholics in the heart of Vienna
+Shopping in the center of Vienna

 The city centre of Vienna is stunning and full of surprises.
 It is pedestrian friendly, easy to overview because of it’s compact size and also full with historical treasures.
 The main monument of the Old Town is St. Stephan’s Cathedral, in which Mozart was married in 1782.
 The oldest parts of that impressive building dates back to the 13th century.
 It presents an ensemble of different eras like Gothic, Renaissance and Baroque.
 Take your time and definitely visit the iconic St. Stephan’s Cathedral.

 Other than admiring historical gems of the city while strolling through the beautiful streets you can also discover amazing boutiques.
 Shopping is a pleasure in Vienna: From well-known until exclusive brands, in local shops you will find everything what your shopaholic heart could only wish for and your wallet would be afraid of!